tritemio/smbits/content/2016-02/fretbursts.rst

 introduction to the FRETBursts software but also as an accessible introduction to burst analysis for smFRET data.
 While writing the paper we had several target readers in mind.
-Primary, it should help newbies to familiarize with the conceptual steps of the analysis while at the same time learning how to perform them in FRETBursts.
+Primarily, it should help newbies to familiarize with the conceptual steps of the analysis while at the same time learning how to perform them in FRETBursts.
 Additionally, users with previous experience in smFRET data analysis,